peopleware/net-ppwcode-vernacular-exceptions/README.md

 [NuGet] commandline client is available on the path.

-After the initialization, several [psake] tasks can be executed using the PowerShell command `invoke-psake` that is available now.
+After the initialization, several [psake] tasks can be executed using the PowerShell command `Invoke-psake` that is available now.
 Here are a couple of examples:

     Invoke-psake